ImmuseLC-Plasma (Lactococcus lactis strain Plasma)

 Reduced cold-like symptom days

-meta-analysis pooled data on common cold-like symptoms — sore throat, runny nose, cough, feverishness — and found reduction in cumulative symptom days for the LC-Plasma group vs placebo.
-Sugimura 2013 (foundational RCT) also reported fewer days of common cold-like symptoms during the yogurt consumption period.
+A meta-analysis pooled data on common cold-like symptoms — sore throat, runny nose, cough, feverishness — and found a reduction in cumulative symptom days for the LC-Plasma group versus placebo.
+Foundational RCTs also reported fewer days of common cold-like symptoms during yogurt consumption.

 Type I interferon induction

-A 2025 confocal microscopy study confirmed LC-Plasma is uniquely internalized by pDCs (via phagocytosis) and induced significant IFN-α production (73.8 ± 2.5 pg/mL at recommended dose) — exceeding levels reported in serum of hospitalized COVID-19 patients.
+LC-Plasma is uniquely internalized by pDCs (via phagocytosis) and induces significant IFN-α production (73.8 ± 2.5 pg/mL at the recommended dose) — exceeding levels reported in serum of hospitalized COVID-19 patients.
 Other tested postbiotic strains showed no internalization or IFN-α response.

 Postbiotic stability advantage